 The shrine complex was built around the Meiji Jingu, a garden dating from the Edo Period (1603-1867).
 This was a place where the Emperor and Empress sought quiet and solitude during their lifetimes.
 The lake, full of large golden carp, was a favourite fishing spot for the Emperor, and he had a teahouse built among the irises and azaleas for Empress Shöken (the teahouse burnt down during the war but has since been rebuilt).

-We stood by the lake where some boys were putting food on their hands and waiting for small birds to swoop down and claim it.
-Then we walked down to the Kiyo-masa Well, built by a 17th century warlord.
-According to the guidebooks, the well is a magnet for visitors who believe they can draw positive energy from it, but we had it to ourselves.
+I stood by the lake where some boys were putting food on their hands and waiting for small birds to swoop down and claim it.
+Then I walked down to the Kiyo-masa Well, built by a 17th century warlord.
+According to the guidebooks, the well is a magnet for visitors who believe they can draw positive energy from it, but I had it to myself.
 It was peaceful, if not energising.

 The Outer Precinct

-Back in the Outer Precinct we stopped to look at a collection of murals depicting the lives and works of the Emperor and Empress.
+Back in the Outer Precinct I stopped to look at a collection of murals depicting the lives and works of the Emperor and Empress.

 Further along was a display of barrels, wrapped in straw and brightly painted.
 These were empty sake barrels, representing the donations of sake that are made to the shrine for ritual purposes.
 And next to this, barrels of red wine, gifts from the wineries of Bourgogne in France.

-But by now the rain had started to fall and it was time to make our way back to the city streets.
-We left the shrine just as the first coachload of unbrella-yielding tourists poured through the gate.
+But by now the rain had started to fall and it was time to make my way back to the city streets.
+I left the shrine just as the first coachload of unbrella-yielding tourists poured through the gate.

 Looking for food experiences in Japan?
 ByFood is the one-stop English language platform for food tours, food-based activities and restaurant reservations.